 In Oaxaca City, they were met with so many challenges.
-When hailing tais, none would stop, because they were unchaperoned, indigenous women.
-The older ladies in the group could not communicate, because they spoke Zapotec, not Spanish.
+When hailing taxis, none would stop, because the group were unchaperoned, indigenous women.
+The older ladies could not communicate, because they spoke Zapotec, not Spanish.
 Some didn’t have shoes and were denied entry into businesses.

 Miraculously, they still managed to get in touch with the local government.
 However, the women needed a formal proposal on paper to be in the running for financial support.
 Most had not finished any formal education, because in the village, the girls were married around 13 years old.
 Men said there was no need to learn.

 Undeterred, they found a man with a typewriter.
 His service was to transcribe letters, but he sympathized with the women and offered to help with their written proposal.
 It was finally time to present their ideas to the government officials.

 It didn’t work.
 The government did want to help the women, but only if they helped get them votes in return.
 The women were trying to escape exploitation and did not feel comfortable with this arrangement.
 So they decided to decline.

 Crestfallen and out of ideas, the group wandered the city aimlessly.
 Then incredibly, their luck changed, as they connected with an NGO.
 This group was willing to take on the women and changing their village life for the better.